One Ayala: Canopy by Hilton Makati

 One Ayala will host the Canopy by Hilton Makati, the first Canopy by Hilton hotel in the Philippines.
 The hotel will feature 400 rooms, a destination restaurant, a rooftop bar, and a speakeasy.
 It is set to open in 2026.
 It will occupy a dedicated 24-story building at the East Street side of the development, which was previously held by Seda One Ayala, the cancelled flagship project of Seda Hotels.

 Parking

 One Ayala has a four-level basement parking beneath the mall.
 It is accessible through two entry points coming from Ayala Avenue and East Street, which also provides access to Glorietta's basement parking.
 Parking spaces for the mall are located at Basements 1 and 2, while those for the office towers are at Basements 3 and 4.
-There is a plan to link the basement parking with that of Glorietta.